 Travel: Train from Vienna to Prague – 4hr 36mins on EC172 “Vindobona”

 Tip: You can buy the train ticket for 29€ Euros (39€ 1st class) up to 90 days in advance.
 On the day of travel it costs 64.20€ – about twice as much.
 The ticket is called SparSchiene (Rail Savings), no refunds or exchanges, and there are limited numbers available.
 Austrian Rail Company (oebb.at)

-- Hofburg Imperial Palace – Sisi ticket.
-Daily 9-6.
-Includes free audioguide.
+- Hofburg Imperial Palace – Get the Sisi ticket which is also for the Grand Tour at the Schonbrunn Palace.
+It also includes the audioguide.
 Tip: You can download the audioguide if you want to listen on your own mp3 player.